 The 2% limit does not apply to certain other miscellaneous expenses that you may deduct.
 These expenses can be deducted in full on lines 28 and 29.
-Certain job expenses of handicapped employees can be deducted on line 28.
+Gambling losses (to the extent of winnings) and certain job expenses of handicapped employees can be deducted on line 28.
 See federal Publication 529, Miscellaneous Deductions, for more information.